 Many of these licenses, authorizations and concessions are revocable for public interest reasons.
 The rules of some of the regulatory authorities with jurisdiction over the Telefónica Group's operating companies require them to meet specified network build-out requirements and schedules.
-In particular, Telefónica's existing licenses, authorizations and concessions typically require it to satisfy certain obligations, including, among others, minimum specified quality standards, service and coverage conditions and capital investment.
-Failure to comply with these obligations could result in the imposition of fines or revocation or forfeiture of the license, authorization or concession.
-In addition, the need to meet scheduled deadlines may require Telefónica Group operators to expend more resources than otherwise budgeted for a particular network build-out.
+In particular, Telefónica's existing licenses, authorizations and concessions typically require to satisfy certain obligations, including, among others, minimum specified quality standards, service and coverage conditions and capital investment.
+Failure to comply with these obligations could result in the imposition of fines or revocation or forfeiture of the license, authorization or concession for the relevant area.
+In addition, the need to meet scheduled deadlines may require the Telefónica Group's companies to expend more resources than otherwise budgeted for a particular network build-out.